 Application Submission Procedure

-- Demonstration: A physical demonstration is the best form of visual to show the prototype performance, data, etc. Be sure the video shows how the material or device performs in attributes of interest for the commercial product area of interest.
+- Demonstration: A physical demonstration is the best form of visual to show the prototype performance, data, etc. Be sure to have a video or prototype that shows how the material or device performs for the commercial product area of interest.

 The most effective demos avoid formal PowerPoints and traditional research posters, but effectively summarize scientific data.

 Stage of Development: Be honest about your assessment of where your innovation is in its development; i.e., is it still science, are lab results repeatable, has a prototype product been developed, or have samples been provided to an industry contact for evaluation?
 Indicate your goals and technical/commercial/financial path forward—include timing and what resources are available vs. needed.
 This is a great opportunity to form a partnership.